LeoUschi232/MQSS-Passes-Suite/AI/README.md

 2. __Qubits it acts on__ meaning both control and target qubits:
 3. __Optional parameters__ such as the angles of rotation and/or unitary gates.

-The tensor encoding the quantum circuit considers one such instruction as an element with _Instruction Representation Size_ (IRS) number of values.
+The tensor encoding of the quantum circuit considers one such instruction as an element with _Instruction Representation Size_ (IRS) number of values.
 Here, $\mathrm{MAX\_QUBITS}$ is the maximum number of qubits a specific tensor can represent, the number of distinct usable gate identities in quake is $17$ and the maximum number of parameters a gate may have is $3$.